 It’s about a 20-minute walk, not counting time for pictures, from the parking lot to the Neist Point lighthouse.
 You use the same path to return to your car.
 The only part that is difficult is climbing the stairs back up to the parking lot.
 There is a nice handrail, but the stairs are steep.
 Please be careful hiking to this Skye lighthouse if the weather conditions are not ideal.

 It ended up being a bit too cloudy for us to really get a good sunset.
 Still, I really enjoyed my visit.
 The area is so beautiful and definitely doesn’t need a sunset to make the visit worthwhile.
-I will definitely go back to Neist Point next time I am on the Isle of Skye and see if I can catch the sunset.
+I will definitely go back to Neist Point next time I am on the Isle of Skye and see if I can catch the lighthouse at sunset.
 I would also like to visit the other Isle of Skye lighthouses.

 What other sunset watching places do you have on your list?
 I would love to hear about them in the comments.